PoCInnovation/Domotics/README.md

 A documentation was written using Sphinx and rst files.
 To change it:
 1. Create a Python virtualenv
-1. install the packages in the [`documentation/requirement.txt`](/documentation/source)  and edit rts files in [`documentation/source`](/documentation/source)
+1. install the packages in the [`documentation/requirement.txt`](/documentation/source)  and edit rst files in [`documentation/source`](/documentation/source)
 2. Once it's done, run `make html` in the root of the documentation's folder.
-It will regenerate html files from the rts files
+It will regenerate html files from the rst files
 3. After that, you can launch the script [`documentation/launch_server.sh`](./documentation/launch_server.sh), a python simpleHttp server will host the html files on the post 1234
 A service must be assigned to it to run at startup

-A version of the documentation is also available on the wiki of the repo
+**A version of the documentation is also available on the wiki of the repo**

-### Graphana
+### Grafana

-The graphana folder contains the configuration of the printers.
+The Grafana folder contains the configuration of the printers.
 It's a save if the profile created to monitor printers.
-Visit the graphana page on the PoC wifi to change the profile
+Visit the Grafana page on the PoC wifi to change the profile

 ### NFC folders